-- ✓ Does your child have a clear idea of the type of career or job they want to pursue?

-- applied and hands-on working environment?

-- to balance work with academic study?
+- ✓ Does your child have a clear idea of the type of career or job they want to pursue? - ✓ Is your child more suited to an applied and hands-on working environment? - ✓ Is your child organised and able to balance work with academic study?